Baskets + Boundaries: How I Stay Organized with Kids

 For me, having a clutter-free home is key to creating a calm environment.
 I’ve noticed the same in my daughter, watching as she engages in deep play and creativity better in a tidy space than surrounded by clutter.

-These shifts have helped me to create a rhythm in the chaos that is our home.
+These shifts have helped me create a rhythm in the chaos that is our home.
 They’ve allowed us easy access when we want to play, make, build, and live, while also keeping the organized calm that we so value in our environment.
-On any given day, our mess is out of control across the board, but I’ve found just having these few simple tweaks in my approach to parenting and tidying up has made all the difference in keeping the balance just right for our little family.
+On any given day, our mess is out of control across the board, but I’ve found that just having these few simple tweaks in my approach to parenting and tidying up has made all the difference in keeping the balance just right for our little family.

 Tell me, what are the best tips you’ve found in winning the battle against clutter in your space?